SikhoSwart/WTC-cs50/README.md

 TestCase provides various assertion methods (e.g., assertEqual, assertTrue, assertRaises) to verify expected outcomes and identify discrepancies in the code's behavior.

 # WEEK 6
+## FILE I/O
+list. open. with. sorted.
+CSV. dict. csv.
+PIL.
+File Input/Output (I/O) in Python refers to the process of interacting with files on a storage device.
+This involves reading data from existing files and writing data to new or existing files.